 The Heritage Foundation’s Main Street Festival, presented by First Tennessee, returns to downtown Franklin April 23-24, 2016.
-The free spring celebration is expected to draw a crowd of about 120,000 for a fun-filled weekend of music, arts and crafts, food, and children’s activities.
+The free spring celebration, which is one of the largest events in the state of Tennessee, is expected to draw a crowd of about 120,000 for a fun-filled weekend of music, arts and crafts, food, and children’s activities.

 WHAT TO EXPECT